nggakbisacoding/nggakbisacoding/README.md

 <!-- BLOG-POST-LIST:END -->

 ## 📃 Things (to / wanna) do:
-- Make AI model from keras
+- Make AI model from keras and train it using NLP method
 - Upgrade PC for developing AI model
 - I'm interested in Artificial Neural Networks (ANN) especially developing Neural Networks
 - there are many things that I want to do in the future and all of them are related to machine learning so I need to deepen my understanding of algebraic objects